Multilinear Hyperquiver Representations: Abstract

 \section{Abstract}

 We count singular vector tuples of a system of tensors assigned to the edges of a directed hypergraph.
 To do so, we study the generalisation of quivers to directed hypergraphs.
 Assigning vector spaces to the nodes of a hypergraph and multilinear maps to its hyperedges gives a hyperquiver representation.
 Hyperquiver representations generalise quiver representations (where all hyperedges are edges) and tensors (where there is only one multilinear map).
 The singular vectors of a hyperquiver representation are a compatible assignment of vectors to the nodes.
 We compute the dimension and degree of the variety of singular vectors of a sufficiently generic hyperquiver representation.
 Our formula specialises to known results that count the singular vectors and eigenvectors of a generic tensor.
+Lastly, we study a hypergraph generalisation of the inverse tensor eigenvalue problem and solve it algorithmically.